 I’ve recently seen this technique the coconut relaxer around again and thought it was time to share this post as it may be making its rounds in the Natural hair blogs, groups and sites.

 You can sense my apprehension of this technique.
 I cannot image that natural ingredients can ‘relax’ the texture of Black hair or any ethnicity for that matter.
 I’ll keep my sarcasm at bay during this post.
 I heard about this only recently but when I started doing some research I found this Coconut Relaxer has been around for a few years and pretty familiar on the YouTube arena.
-I’m not a big YouTube fan and didn’t watch any but there were plenty of Bloggers discussing it in length.
+I’m not a big YouTube fan and didn’t watch any but there were plenty of Bloggers discussing the coconut relaxer it in length.

 Out of all the blogs I felt thirstyroots.com explained the process the best as well as giving alternative methods.

 1. “mix the juice of a lime with about half a cup of coconut milk.
 Let the solution sit for a few hours until a foam forms on top of the bowl.
 Scoop off that foam and apply it to your hair.
 Leave it sit for a few hours and then wash your hair. ” thirstyroots.com